Mariusz Pawełek: Club career

 On 26 September 2017 Pawełek was signed to Jagiellonia Białystok for the rest of the season to fill in for injured Damian Węglarz.
 In 2021, he ended his professional football career.
 On 10 March 2022, he rejoined his childhood club Silesia Lubomia, playing in the Polish sixth division.

-Managerial career
+Coaching career

 Pawełek was appointed goalkeeping coach of GKS Jastrzębie on 23 December 2021.
+On 14 October 2024, Pawełek amicably parted ways with GKS in order to focus on other projects.